aslanix/SmallStepNI/README.md

 ### Adequacy and relating to standard NI

-We relate noninterference for bridge relation to standard noninterference via [adequacy](Adequacy.v) of the bridge relation.
+We relate noninterference for the bridge relation to standard noninterference via [adequacy](Adequacy.v) of the bridge relation.
 The final connection is made in the module [NI.v](NI.v).